mahirsowad3/Auction-House-Website/README.md

 3. If completed or archived items have associated bids or have been bought, a table with the related information will be shown.

+### Request Unfreeze Item

+1. First, click on a "Frozen" item from the "Review Items" page
+2. Click on the "Request Unfreeze" button
+3. Once that is done, the seller will be given a message saying that they need to wait for the Admin to unfreeze the item
+4. If an item is frozen past its bid or purchase end date, its activity status will become "Failed"

 ### Buyer Use-Cases

-#### Create Account
+#### Open Account

 1. Click on the "Create Account" button at the top-right corner of the page.
 2. Fill in the username, password, and select "Buyer" as the user type.
 3. Avoid using usernames: "Buyer1", "Buyer2", "Buyer3".
 4. Upon successful account creation, you will see a message: "Account created successfully!".
-5. You will NOT be able to successfully create your account if the username you chose already exists as either a seller or a buyer.
+5. You will NOT be able to successfully create your account if the username you chose already exists as either a seller or a buyer or the admin.

 #### Login Account